Faithful Differentiable Reasoning with Reshuffled Region-based Embeddings: Constructing Rule Graphs

 Finally, we need to show that the result remains satisfied after step 4.
 This is clearly the case, as this step replaces edges of type $r$ with paths of type $r;\textit{eq};...;\textit{eq}$.
 The \textit{eq}-reduced types of the paths from $n_0$ to $n_r$ thus remain unchanged after this step. \end{proof}

-\begin{proposition} Let $\mathcal{P}$ be a left-regular set of closed path rules and let $\mathcal{H}$ be the graph obtained using the proposed construction method.
-It holds that $\mathcal{H}$ satisfies (R1)--(R4). \end{proposition} \begin{proof} The fact that (R1), (R3) and (R4) are satisfied follows immediately from Lemmas \ref{lemmaConstructionRuleGraphR1Satisfied}, \ref{lemmaR3Satisfied} and \ref{lemmaRuleGraphR4Satisfied}.
+\begin{proposition} For any left-regular set of closed path rules $\mathcal{P}$, there exists a rule graph for $\mathcal{P}$. \end{proposition} \begin{proof} We need to show that the graph $\mathcal{H}$ obtained using the proposed construction process satisfies (R1)--(R4).
+The fact that (R1), (R3) and (R4) are satisfied follows immediately from Lemmas \ref{lemmaConstructionRuleGraphR1Satisfied}, \ref{lemmaR3Satisfied} and \ref{lemmaRuleGraphR4Satisfied}.
 The fact that (R2) is satisfied follows trivially from the construction. \end{proof}